This document is to provide campus users with a list of questions regarding Time and Labor (TL).

 Navigation: Menu > Time and Labor > Enroll Time Reporters > Assign Work Schedule

 The TL auto enrollment process is used to automatically set up and update Time Reporter Data for employees.
 Campuses are responsible for their own setup.
-Review the starter queries and enrollment configurations delivered by CMS and update, if necessary, to meet campus specific needs.
+Review the starter queries and enrollment configurations delivered by CHRS App Dev and update, if necessary, to meet campus specific needs.

 Navigation: Menu > Time & Labor > Enroll Time Reporters > Process Auto Enrollments